-More medieval books survive from the Middle Ages than any other artistic medium.
-Scholars refer to the hand-made books of the Middle Ages as manuscripts.
+More medieval books survive from the Middle Ages in Europe than any other artistic medium.
+Scholars refer to these hand-made books as manuscripts.
 Books that contain artistic decoration are called illuminated manuscripts.
-Manuscripts that survive from the European Middle Ages are generally religious books that reflect the canon, doctrine and practices of Christianity, though there are Jewish and Muslim books and other types of books that survive from this time period as well.
+Manuscripts that survive from the European Middle Ages are generally religious books that reflect the canon, doctrine, and practices of Christianity, though there are Jewish and Muslim books and other types of books that survive from this time period as well.

 The codex vs. the scroll